The Beginner’s Guide to Learning Piano

 Practice Tips to Learn Faster

-Any of the techniques we described in this post are helpful for learning music more quickly and effectively.
+Any of the techniques we described in this post are helpful for learning music theory and how to practice piano in a quick and effective manner.
 To summarize:

 - Trust your ears!
 Start by trying to play songs and melodies that you already know.